microbuilder/LPC11U_LPC13U_CodeBase/src/drivers/filters/iir/README.md

 An IIR filter is a basic lowpass filter that can be used to 'smooth out' noisy sensor data by slowing the response to new signals, similar to the way an RC filter works with HW.

-You can configure the filter by adjusting the 'alpha' value, which controls the delay or amount of time required for new signal to be integrated into the current output value.
+You can configure the filter by adjusting the 'alpha' value, which controls the delay or amount of time required for new signals to be integrated into the current output value.

 ## What is the Effect of 'Alpha' on the IIR Output? ##